pdeford/tools/README.md

 - `plot_type`: _optional_.
 The type of plot you would like.
 Use `scatter` for a traditional scatterplot, or `density` where the plotted points will represent the number of points being plotted in a given cell.
 (Default `scatter`)
 - `plot_height`: _optional_.
 The number of characters tall the plot is.
 Determines the size of the plot and level of binning of values.
 (Default is `20`)
 - `sharesize`: _optional_.
 If `True`, the limits of the x and y axes will be the same.
 (Default is `False`)
+- `line`: _optional_.
+If `True`, prints the equation of the least squares line of best fit and the pearson correlation coefficient.

 > **NOTE:** Given the limitations of ASCII text, the values
 > are binned before they are plotted.
 Therefore, you may